A piano should be tuned 6-12 monthly. Instruments used for concerts ideally require to be tuned on the day of performance.

 The best way is with a soft slightly damp cloth, rinsed in mild soapy water.
 There are also some specialist cleaners on the market.
 Discolouration on white keys is common, and is mostly irreversible.
 Also, be aware that even in the late eighteenth century, materials other than ivory were used to make white piano keys, and darkened pear wood was sometimes used for black keys.
 Today, plastic or a cellulose mix are almost exclusively used for all keys.
 However, because of the ban on ivory, some piano makers now using animal shin bone.

-Upright pianos weigh approximately 136-227kg (300-500lb) and a grand pianos around 240-490kg(530-1080lb), so ideally, a professional removal company, with past experience in moving pianos should be used.
+Upright pianos weigh approximately 136-227kg, or 300-500lb, and grand pianos around 240-490kg, or 530-1080lb, so ideally, a professional removal company, with past experience in moving pianos should be used.
 The cast iron frame makes up most of this weight and gives the instrument good structural strength.
 The string tension on the frame of a modern grand can exceed 20 tonnes!
 However, cast iron is vulnerable to cracks if it is dropped in a move.